lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 **The following requirements `MUST` be completed.
 If not, we won't check your task.**
 - The `intervals.__` file `MUST` in your GitHub repository
 - The repository `MUST` be private
-- User @lanavasilieva `MUST` be added as a Developer
+- User @SyberryAcademy `MUST` be added as a Developer
 - Your CV `MUST` be in your GitHub repository
 - Your CV may be in any form.
 Several lines about you in the .txt document will do
 <br>